rodneyshupe/Cookbook/Recipes/Entrees/Poultry/BarbecuedChickenBalls.rst

    side.
 Toss with 1 cup sauce and season with salt and pepper.
 Serve, passing remaining sauce separately.
 5. Move back to indirect heat and baste with barbecue sauce.
-Cook till sauce begins to caramelize, (approximately 2 minutes per side)
+Cook till sauce begins to caramelise, (approximately 2 minutes per side)